 - current in water, etc.

-Let’s take a look at each of these factors in details:
+Let’s take a look at each of these factors in detail:

 Stress Is The #1 Culprit

-Stress is the #1 reason for cherry shrimps jumping out of the tank.
-Cherry shrimps can get stressed due to many reasons.
+Stress is the #1 reason for cherry shrimp jumping out of the tank.
+Cherry shrimp can get stressed due to many reasons.
 But the most common one is water parameters.

 Shrimps are very delicate creatures.
-They need specific water parameter range to thrive.
-If the water parameters are not suitable for them, they’ll start to get stressed.
+To thrive, they need a specific water parameter range.
+If the water parameters are not suitable, they’ll start to get stressed.

 If things get unchanged or worse, the shrimps will try to get out of the water.
 So, they just jump out of the tank.